RakhithJK/wazuh-wazuh-qa-wiki/QACTL-tool-use-guide.md

   ```
 </details>

-> **Important note**: For provisioning, a host with a Wazuh agent, the field `target` needs to be changed to `agent` and there will be a new field required called `manager_ip` that indicates the IP of the manager that the new agent will be connected with.
+> **Important note**: For provisioning a host with a Wazuh agent, the `target` field needs to be changed to `agent` and there will be a new field required called `manager_ip` that indicates the IP of the manager that the new agent will be connected with.

 #### QA framework section